chagaz/SamSpecCoEN/README.md

 Evaluation:
 While one of the goals here is to use network-specific algorithms, at first we want to see whether we can build edge weights that are at least as expressive as node weights (that is to say, gene expression levels).
-We quantify this by cross-validated performance of a L1-regularized logistic regression trained on these weights.
+We quantify this by cross-validated performance of both an L1-regularized and an L1/L2-regularized logistic regressions, trained on these weights.

 Requirements
 ============